 When a fire has been lit- games do this with story, you need to fight the boss to further the story (Final Fantasy 7 comes to mind, the fights with the various bosses in Shin-Ra HQ when you’re saving Aeris.
 There’s epic music.
 You’re angry with the enemy.).
 Under such pressures, you lose yourself in flow.
 You don’t need to care about the enemy’s health- you just need to keep doing damage while staying alive.

-We play games and procrastinate for the same reasons we take drugs- because life is absurd and it’s all chemicals in your head, ultimately.
+We play games and procrastinate for the same reasons we take drugs- because life is absurd and it’s all chemicals in your head, ultimately. (dec2024: this gets too vague too fast. absurdity is the meta-context, but I think the more immediate thing is seeking relief from discomfort.)
 The only way to break out of it is to couple your inner world with the outer world.
 I got lucky again- I have awesome colleagues and now I’ve got this group of HN people supporting me.
 So I have to do it for me for them.
 Or something like that.
 This seemd to border slightly on dependent, but aren’t we all interdependent in this world?
 Don’t we all want to be loved and appreciated for making a meaningful difference?

 Also, free roaming by itself gets really boring after a while.
 If nothing else, we have to get this shit together so we can progress to the next stage, because we’ve seen pretty much everything there is to see here.
 When I was a kid and I first discovered GTA2- and the same applies for Simcity, and racing games and any game, really- I didn’t play to win.
 I played for the lulz.